Getting To Us

 Leave the driving to us!
 Phillips Cruises provides daily transportation to Whittier along the scenic Seward Highway designated a scenic byway by the US Forest Service.
 You will travel through Portage Valley, past Portage Glacier, on your way to the longest shared tunnel in North America.
 Through the tunnel will emerge the town of Whittier, where your cruise adventure begins!

-Day Coach connects to the 26 Glacier Cruise and Glacier Quest Cruise
+Day Coach Service Departs Anchorage at 9:30 AM and connects to the 26 Glacier Cruise and Glacier Quest Cruise.
+Returns to Anchorage at 7:30 PM.

-Whittier is an easy 63-mile drive southeast from Anchorage, with lots to see on the way.
-Be sure to check out the local attractions on your drive, from numerous photo stops along the scenic Turnagain Arm to the Alaska Wildlife Conservation Center, Portage Glacier, and the longest tunnel in North America.
+Whittier is an easy 63-mile drive south of Anchorage on the scenic Seward Highway or Highway "1" on driving maps.
+Be sure to check out the local attractions on your drive, from numerous photo stops along scenic Turnagain Arm to the Alaska Wildlife Conservation Center, Portage Glacier, and the longest tunnel in North America.
 Tunnel details can be found at www.dot.state.ak.us/creg/whittiertunnel.

-Phillips Cruises & Tours, LLC ticket office is located in the Cliffside Marina parking lot at 100 W Camp Rd.
-Our office is open during our season at 10:30 AM daily to purchase tickets or check in for your cruise.
+Phillips Cruises & Tours, LLC Whittier office and boarding area is located in the Cliffside Marina parking lot located at 100 W Camp Rd, Whittier AK 99693.
+Our office is open during our season at 9:00 AM daily to purchase tickets or 10:30 AM to check in for your cruise.
 Our Anchorage reservations office is open at 7:00 AM daily during the summer to assist you with any last minute questions or reservations.

 Suggestion Driving Times: